David Montgomery (American football): 2020 season

 Montgomery remained the team's featured running back heading into the 2020 season.
 Before the regular season began, head coach Matt Nagy emphasized the offense would prioritize establishing a run game.

 He opened the season with 64 rushing yards on 13 attempts en route to a 27–23 comeback win against the Detroit Lions.
 In Week 2 against the New York Giants, Montgomery rushed 16 times for 82 yards and caught three passes for 45 yards and his first receiving touchdown of the season during the 17–13 win.

 Montgomery suffered a concussion during the Bears' Week 9 loss to the Tennessee Titans.
 He subsequently missed the team's Week 10 contest while recovering.
 The Bears rushing attack ranked last in the NFL with 82.3 yards-per-game at this point in the season.
 Nagy handed over play-calling responsibilities to offensive coordinator Bill Lazor.
-Montgomery returned for the Bears' Week 12 match-up against the Green Bay Packers on Sunday Night Football, where he totaled 143 yards from scrimmage and recorded a receiving touchdown in a 41–25 loss.
+Montgomery returned for the Bears' Week 12 match-up against the Packers on Sunday Night Football, where he totaled 143 yards from scrimmage and recorded a receiving touchdown in a 41–25 loss.
 In his second game back from the concussion, Montgomery rushed for 72 yards with two rushing touchdowns during a 34–30 loss against the Detroit Lions.

 In Week 14 against the Houston Texans, he amassed 113 rushing yards, including an 80-yard touchdown run on the first play of the Bears' opening offensive possession.
 The score was the fourth-longest run in Bears history and the team's first opening-play touchdown since 1995.
-Montgomery finished the game with 155 yards from scrimmage in a 36–7 victory over the Houston Texans.
-During the Bears' 33–27 Week 15 victory over the Minnesota Vikings, Montgomery rushed for a career-high 146 yards with two touchdowns on 32 carries.
+Montgomery finished the game with 155 yards from scrimmage in a 36–7 victory over the Texans.
+During the Bears' 33–27 Week 15 victory over the Vikings, Montgomery rushed for a career-high 146 yards with two touchdowns on 32 carries.
 The following week against the Jacksonville Jaguars, he ran for 95 yards and a touchdown during the 41–17 win as he surpassed 1,000 rushing yards for the season, becoming the first Bears running back to do so since Jordan Howard in 2017.
 In Week 17 against the Green Bay Packers, Montgomery recorded 132 yards from scrimmage and a rushing touchdown during the 35–16 loss.

 Montgomery finished the 2020 regular season with 247 rushes for 1,070 yards and eight touchdowns.
 His 1,070 rushing yards ranked fifth in the NFL.
 He also caught 54 passes for 438 yards and two touchdowns.